 Hello Lovely readers, I hope you had a wonderful Christmas.
-I’m not quite ready to let the decadence of the season disappear so I thought I would share a very special Chocolate Hazelnut Macaron recipe.
+I’m not quite ready to let the decadence of the season disappear so I thought I would share a very special recipe for Chocolate Hazelnut Macarons.

 I’m sure most people know how to make macarons now, but I thought I’d give my recipe a go in the Thermomix.
 I wasn’t sure if the macarons would be a success, but given this is an expensive piece of machinery I decided it needed to earn it’s keep.